Primordial black holes as a dark matter candidate in theories with supersymmetry and inflation: PBHs from long-range scalar forces and scalar cooling

+where the contribution of the scalar potential is very small and negative due to the ``tachionic" shape of the potential, while the K\"ahler potential terms $\sim c H^2$ ($|c| \sim 1$) can be important.
+It is reasonable to assume $m_\chi \sim H$, which implies that the corresponding Compton wavelength is large enough for the interaction Eq.(\ref{eqn:crossterm}) to mediate a long-range force on subhorizon scales.

-where the $U(\varphi)$ allows for the formation of solitons and determines their properties which we express in terms of the global charge $Q$:
+The properties of Q-balls in our scenario can be described in terms of the global charge $Q$:

+where $M_Q$ and $R_Q$ are the mass and radius of a soliton with charge $Q$ and $\omega_Q$ is the energy per charge.

 The cubic interaction with a dimensionful coupling $y$ can arise from supersymmetry preserving terms (such as the $\mu$ term), or supersymmetry breaking terms (such as the $A$ term)~\cite{Dine:2003ax}.
-The parameters $\alpha$ and $\beta$ are positive and less than one, and $\Lambda$ is the energy scale associated with the scalar potential.
+In the latter case, the loop corrections for the mass of the $\chi$ field can be important.
+The parameters $\alpha$ and $\beta$ are positive and less than or equal to one, and $\Lambda$ is the energy scale associated with the scalar potential.
 For flat direction lifted by gauge-mediated supersymmetry breaking, $\alpha = 3/4$ and $\beta = 1/4$~\cite{Dvali:1997qv,Kusenko:1997si}.
+Other types of supersymmetry breaking lead to different values of $\alpha$ and $\beta$~\cite{Enqvist:2003gh}.
+While the field $\chi$ can receive an effective mass $m_\chi \sim H$, of the order of the Hubble parameter~\cite{Kawasaki:2011zi}, on the length scales smaller than $m_\chi^{-1} \sim H^{-1} $, it acts as a long-range attractive force.